Pages

 Wiring in the rear lamps...

-Now, the best part: painting the kit...A profile as model:
+Now, the best part: painting the kit...A color profile as guide:

 Olive drab pattern with tonal color variations...